 If you intend to hire a car then you will need to obtain an International Driving Permit.
 Your local motoring organisation can arrange this for you.
 Speed limits are quite low but you will not generally be driving very far, so it is not an issue.
 Be aware that there is a zero alcohol limit for drivers (also passengers get fined as well as the driver).
 If you are going to have a drink then catch the bus or call a taxi.
 The Japanese do not tolerate drinking and driving (but they do love a drink!)

 A fully equipped medical centre is located in Hakuba Village and is open 7 days.

-ATMs are not prevalent in Japan but there is one located at the nearby 7-eleven that accepts foreign cards.
+ATMs are not prevalent in Japan but there is one located at the nearby 7-eleven, the Happo Bus Terminal and the Big Supermarket that accepts foreign cards.
 Whilst most places now take credit cards, cash is still king in Japan.
-Generally you should try and arrange your yen before you get the airport as there are better rates available from banks and Post Offices.
+Generally you should try and arrange your yen before you get the airport as there are better rates available from banks and Post Offices in Australia.
 Don’t worry if you go home with some extra cash you can always use it when you come back to visit us again!

 Please make sure you keep all valuables with you when you leave the Lodge.
 The management accepts no responsibility for lost items.